Rafa Mir: International career

 On 29 June 2021, Mir was named in the 22-man squad for the 2020 Summer Olympics by manager Luis de la Fuente.
-On 31 July, he scored an injury-time equaliser against the Ivory Coast to take their quarter-final to extra-time, in which he added two further goals to complete a hat-trick as Spain won 5–2.
+On 31 July, came on in injury time and scored the equaliser against the Ivory Coast to take their quarter-final to extra-time, in which he added two further goals to complete a hat-trick as Spain won 5–2.
+In the final on 7 August, he came on as a 104th-minute substitute for Mikel Oyarzabal in a 2–1 loss to Brazil.